Kazammy/quiz/README.md

 * You are provided with a single page with a list of multiple choice questions.
 * Each question is followed by three radio buttons of answer choices to select from.
 * Click on each of the radio buttons that you believe has the right answer and move on to the next question.
+* Each question is worth 10 points.
+Since there are only five questions, a perfect score on the quiz is worth 50 points.
 * Once you have answered all questions, click submit.
 * The questions on the page will disappear and you will be provided with your overrall score on the quiz on the same page.